News

 With so many options, prices will vary from place to place.

-As a general overview, here are the prices you can expect to pay for different types food when living in Birmingham.
+As a general overview, here are the prices you can expect to pay for different types of food when living in Birmingham.

-• 1 meal at a cheaper restaurant-£10.00
+• 1 meal at a cheaper restaurant-£15.00

-• 3 course meal for 2 mid range restaurant-£ 50.00
+• 3-course meal for 2 mid-range restaurant-£ 50.00

-• Cappuccino or latte-£2.78
+• Cappuccino or latte-£3.15

-• One litre of milk-£0.96
+• One litre of milk-£1.31

-• Loaf of bread-£0.95
+• Loaf of bread-£1.24

-• 1kg chicken-£5.03
+• 1kg chicken-£5.74

-No need to always order or eat out!
+But there is no need to always order or eat out!

-Transport
+Transport Links

-Trains from Birmingham to London take under 2 hours, with the same journey taking around 2 hours 20 minutes in a car.
+Trains from Birmingham to London take under 2 hours, with the same journey taking around 2 hours and 20 minutes in a car.

 Various public transport services operate in the city these include the Midland Metro, trains and buses.

-A single ride on public transport in the city will cost £2.41, with a monthly ticket amounting to £62.85.
+A single ride on public transport in the city will cost £2.50, with a monthly ticket amounting to £60.

 There are also excellent transport links to popular nearby areas such as Stourbridge.

-Shopping
+Shopping in Birmingham

 Birmingham offers shoppers a plethora of shops.